"

 • How should they take care of the pet once they get it?

 Robert is already leaning strongly toward getting a dog.
 His family had dogs when he was growing up, and he loves the idea of his son having the same experience.
-Amanda is on the fence, until they start reading about best pets for kids in parenting articles online, and they start talking to friends.
-Robert’s family preference for dogs is validated in articles claiming that dogs are good pets for children and that potential problems (allergies, behavior issues) can be minimized by having the dog around children from a young age.
+Amanda is on the fence until they start reading about the best pets for kids in parenting articles online and start talking to friends.
+Robert’s family preference for dogs is validated in articles claiming that dogs are good pets for children and that potential problems (allergies, behaviour issues) can be minimised by having the dog around children from a young age.
 As they begin to investigate places to get a dog, Amanda and Robert are disturbed to read about puppy mills and warnings against buying dogs from unscrupulous online sellers.
-They agree that they should stay local and check out pet shops, breeders, or animal rescue organizations in their area.
+They agree that they should stay local and check out pet shops, breeders, or animal rescue organisations in their area.
 Animal rescue would probably be the cheapest option, but they want to shop around and see what’s available.

-The Marketer’s Perspective and Tactics: One of your organization’s board members is a well-known mommy blogger who feels passionately about pets and kids.
-At your request, she’s written a few posts over the past several months providing advice for parents who are considering a pet, and recommending animal rescue as the way to go.
-You’ve cross-posted her pieces on the rescue organization’s Web site blog, and she’s linked to your web site in her posts.
-You know from Google Analytics that you’re getting pretty good traffic to your web site from that link and her posts.
-The web site also contains information to educate people about the advantages of adopting rescue animals, reinforcing how rewarding it is to offer these pets a loving home.
-You know from research that families tend to get interested in pets when they have young children, so you update the web site with adorable recent adoption photos showing young families welcoming their new pets.
-You also know that people have lots of questions when they’re looking for pets, so you prominently feature “Adopting a Pet: What To Expect” on your web site.
+The Marketer’s Perspective and Tactics: One of your organisation’s board members is a well-known mommy blogger who feels passionately about pets and kids.
+At your request, she has written a few posts over the past several months, providing advice for parents who are considering a pet and recommending animal rescue as the preferred option.
+You’ve cross-posted her pieces on the rescue organisation’s website blog, and she’s linked to your website in her posts.
+You know from Google Analytics that you’re getting pretty good traffic to your website from that link and her posts.
+The website also contains information to educate people about the advantages of adopting rescue animals, reinforcing how rewarding it is to offer these pets a loving home.
+You know from research that families tend to get interested in pets when they have young children, so you update the website with adorable recent adoption photos showing young families welcoming their new pets.
+You also know that people have lots of questions when they’re looking for pets, so you prominently feature “Adopting a Pet: What To Expect” on your website.

 Evaluate Alternatives

 The Consumer Perspective: Now that Robert and Amanda know they want a dog, they are honing in on what type of dog and where to get it.
-They’ve been reading dog owner sites about different breeds, and they’ve been reading Yelp reviews about people’s experiences with the local pet shops, breeders, and rescue organizations.
+They’ve been reading dog owner sites about different breeds and Yelp reviews about people’s experiences with local pet shops, breeders, and rescue organisations.
 They are keeping an eye on Craigslist to see what shows up there, and they’ve made a couple of visits to see some of the breeds they are considering.
-Robert is really charmed by a local breeder’s Labradoodles, and online communities rave about how good these dogs are with children, but there is a yearlong waitlist for the puppies and they cost upwards of $1,500.
+Robert is particularly charmed by a local breeder’s Labradoodles, and online communities rave about how well these dogs get along with children.
+However, there is a year-long waitlist for the puppies, and they cost upwards of $1,500.
 Amanda has joined a mothers’ group, and two of the moms have dogs.
 One has a golden retriever.
-She bought the dog at a local pet shop and loves him, but she has been surprised by the number of health problems he’s had.
-The other mom has a friendly terrier mix she got from a local rescue organization, and she was very happy with the experience.
+She bought the dog at a local pet shop and loves him, but she has been surprised by the number of health issues he has had.
+The other mom has a friendly terrier mix she got from a local rescue organisation, and she was very happy with the experience.

 The Marketer’s Perspective and Tactics: You’re trying to do more with word-of-mouth and social media promotion, so you’ve started asking each family that adopts one of your animals to post about their experience on Yelp and Google reviews.
 You’ve been doing more with Facebook and Instagram, building up followers and posting pictures of some of the sweet rescue animals people can meet and adopt.
-Since it’s free, you also post regularly in the “Pets” area of Craigslist and you’ve found that is a great way to connect with local area families looking for pets.
+Since it’s free, you also post regularly in the “Pets” area of Craigslist, and you’ve found that it is a great way to connect with local area families looking for pets.
 Craigslist shoppers tend to be good candidates for adopting rescue animals.
-When people come into the center, you find out what they are looking for, and you make sure they learn about the advantages of adopting a rescue animal and how simple the process can be.
-You also get their contact information so you can stay in touch with them electronically and let them know when a new animal arrives that might be a good fit for their family.
+When people come into the centre, you find out what they are looking for, and you make sure they learn about the advantages of adopting a rescue animal and how simple the process can be.
+You also receive their contact information, allowing you to stay in touch with them electronically and notify them when a new animal arrives that might be a good fit for their family.

 Make a Purchase

-The Marketer’s Perspective and Tactics: Once a family comes to the center a second time, you know from experience that they’re hooked.
+The Marketer’s Perspective and Tactics: Once a family comes to the centre a second time, you know from experience that they’re hooked.
 You need to make sure they fall in love with an animal that will be a good fit for their children and living situation.
 You’ve designed the application process to make sure that it helps you screen people and also match them with the best pets.
-But it’s also a thoughtful, informative experience for the people who come in, so they can learn about what it takes to be a good pet owner.
-Once a new pet owner finds “The One,” you snap photos for the happy family bulletin board at the center and ask permission to share the pictures on your Web site and social media.
-You also invite them to post the picture on social media and share their experience with the center in a Yelp or Foursquare review.
+However, it’s also a thoughtful and informative experience for those who come in, allowing them to learn about what it takes to be a good pet owner.
+Once a new pet owner finds “The One,” you snap photos for the happy family bulletin board at the centre and ask permission to share the pictures on your website and social media.
+You also invite them to post the picture on social media and share their experience with the centre in a Yelp or Foursquare review.
 A going-home packet includes useful information about caring for their new animal and contact information in case they have questions or concerns.

 Post-Purchase Behavior